amarkwalder/k8s-cluster-on-rpi-3/README.md

 ### Flash SD Card for RPI
 Each Raspberry Pi requires an SD card with an operating system installed.
-The Kubernetes Cluster requires Docker to run, therefore we decided to use the Hypriot OS () which will be downloaded during the flashing process.
+The Kubernetes Cluster requires Docker to run, therefore we decided to use Hypriot OS (http://blog.hypriot.com) which will be downloaded during the flashing process.
 To start the flash process start the shell script from the cloned repository.
 ```
 cd k8s-cluster-on-rpi